Ross Elliott

 Ross Elliott (born Elliott Blum; June 18, 1917 – August 12, 1999) was an American television and film character actor.
 He began his acting career in the Mercury Theatre, where he performed in Orson Welles' 1938 radio broadcast of The War of the Worlds.

 Early years

 Elliott was born in the borough of the Bronx in New York City.
 While at City College of New York, he participated in the college's dramatic society, causing him to abandon his original plan to become a lawyer.

 Radio and stage

-Directly out of college, Elliott joined Orson Welles' Mercury Theatre, garnering bit parts both on the radio (including the notorious War of the Worlds production (1938)) and stage (including Welles' Caesar (1937–1938).
+Directly out of college, Elliott joined Orson Welles' Mercury Theatre, garnering bit parts both on the radio (including the notorious War of the Worlds production in 1938) and stage (including Welles' Caesar (1937–1938).
 Elliott's Broadway credits include The Shoemaker's Holiday (1938), Danton's Tod (1938), Morning Star (1940), This Is the Army (1942), and Apple of His Eye (1946).
 In 1972, he returned to the stage in Shakespeare's King Lear with the Santa Monica Theater Guild.